deplinenoise/deluxe68/README.md

                 ...
                 @restore a              ; a is now back in the same register it lived in before

-`@spill` and `@restore` can also work with real registers, which is useful when you want to call some external code using a particular calling interface:
+`@spill` and `@restore` can also work with real registers.
+Spilling a real register ensures that there is nothing named in that real register.
+This is useful when calling external code.

+### Reserving and unreserving registers

+To reserve a real register you can use `@reserve`:

+                @reserve d0             ; d0 is no longer available to the allocator moveq   #0,d0
+                ...
+                @unreserve d0           ; return d0 to the register allocator

+### Calling subroutines

+When you want to call a subroutine then you typically need to place arguments in specific registers.
+Use `@spill`/`@reserve` pairs to prepare the registers for use, and `@unreserve`/`@restore` pairs when you are done:

                 @spill  a0,d1
+                @reserve a0,d1
                 move.l  @foo,a0
                 move.l  @bar,d1
                 bsr     SomeExternalCode
+                @unreserve a0,d1
                 @restore a0,d1

-If `a0` or `d1` are not allocated, the spill does nothing.
+If `a0` or `d1` are not allocated, the `@spill`/`@restore` operations will do nothing.
+The `@reserve`/`@unreserve` operations are for bookkeeping, and will generate no code.

 ### Procedures